 Use the following steps to attempt to relight the pilot light:

 Step 1: Turn the furnace off.
 Switch the thermostat to OFF from HEAT.

-Step 2: Locate the furnace’s reset switch and pilot light assembly.
-The switch and assembly should be close to the bottom of the furnace.
+Step 2: Locate the reset switch and pilot light assembly.
+The limit switch and blower assembly should be close to the bottom of the furnace.
 If you are unable to find them, check the user’s manual for your furnace.

-The cover on the furnace will need to be opened to gain access to the furnace’s reset switch.
-There should be a knob that has the following 3 settings on it:
+You will need to open the cover on the furnace to gain access to the furnace’s reset switch.
+There should be a knob that has the following three settings on it: